-Persons who are not required to pay fees and how fees should be paid.-There are, however, certain classes of persons who, in virtue of their past or present civil or military service, have been exempted from the necessity of paying fees for licences in this form.
+There are, however, certain classes of persons who, in virtue of their past or present civil or military service, have been exempted from the necessity of paying FEES for licence in this form.
 Details of these will also be found in Schedule VII.
 Otherwise, where payable, fees may be paid either by means of a non-judicial stamp affixed to the application or in cash at the option of the applicant.